 Are you a vinyl newbie seeking the simplest and most cost-effective way to get started?
 Then take a deeper look at the 1byone H009 record player, which is a practical all-in-one solution.

-Secondly, this model is equipped with a belt drive, enough quality electronics, and built-in speakers for fully autonomous sound.
+The 1byone H009 is equipped with a belt drive, enough quality electronics, and built-in speakers for fully autonomous sound.
 I would also note the AT cartridge with a diamond tip and adjustable counterweight.
-The 1byone H009 runs at 33 1/3 and 45 rpm and produces crisp and clear sound – the speakers don’t vibrate even at maximum volume.
+It runs at 33 1/3 and 45 rpm and produces crisp and clear sound – the speakers don’t vibrate even at maximum volume.

 In addition, this model comes with a built-in phono stage, allowing it to be connected directly to your audio system or amplifier without the need for additional equipment or expensive modifications.